adaszko/complgen/README.md

 ## Project Status

 Generates working completion scripts for `bash` and `fish` as well as JIT-completes although it still probably is a bit buggy (please report!).
-Zsh shell can use Bash completion script via bash compatibility mode:
+Zsh shell can use Bash completion script via its builtin compatibility mode:

 ```Zsh
 % autoload bashcompinit